MindTheSystem/mindthesystem/src/pages/index.md

         icon: arrow-right
         icon_position: right
   - content: >
-      ##### “At Pixar, \[Ed] Catmull probed both systems and processes, after
+      ##### “

-      both wins and stumbles.
-How should the feedback process, for example, be adjusted so a director is given the most valuable possible input, in a form most likely to be well received?...Catmull saw his job as minding the system rather than managing the projects.”
+      At Pixar, \[Ed] Catmull probed both systems and processes, after both wins and stumbles.
+How should the feedback process, for example, be adjusted so a director is given the most valuable possible input, in a form most likely to be well received?...Catmull saw his job as minding the system rather than managing the projects.

       *- Safi Bahcall, Loonshots (2019)*